-'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit; ESHLA loan valuation revision, gain on US Lehman acquisition assets, gain on disposal of the investment in BlackRock Inc, provisions for Payment Protection Insurance and claims management costs (PPI redress) and interest rate hedging redress; provision for ongoing investigations and litigation into Foreign Exchange; loss on announced sale of the Spanish business; and goodwill impairment.
+'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, goodwill impairment, provisions for UK customer redress, gain on US Lehman acquisition assets, provisions for ongoing investigations and litigation primarily relating to Foreign Exchange, loss on sale of the Spanish business; Education, Social Housing, and Local Authority (ESHLA) valuation revision, and gain on valuation of a component of the defined retirement benefit liability.

-'Adjusted return on average risk weighted assets' Adjusted profit after tax as a proportion of average risk weighted assets.
+'Adjusted return on average risk weighted assets' Annualised adjusted profit after tax as a proportion of average risk weighted assets.

-'Adjusted return on average shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.
+'Adjusted return on average shareholders' equity' Annualised adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.

-'Adjusted return on average tangible shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.
+'Adjusted return on average tangible shareholders' equity' Annualised adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.